-22 Panels That Always Work - Wally Wood
+22 Panels That Always Work (image) - Wally Wood

-Drawing & Composition for Visual Storytelling - Ron Doucet
+Drawing & Composition for Visual Storytelling (article) - Ron Doucet

-It’s the moment you’ve all be waiting for!
+It’s the moment you’ve all been waiting for!
 It’s finally time for the actual art of your comic!

 Well there’s a lot to cover here so strap yourself in and let’s get down to it.